ILubbe/Arbor-Library/README.md

 It consists of 5 components:

-- Frontend container, a UI built with Angular, and served with Nginx for user interaction.
+- **Frontend container:** a UI built with Angular, and served with Nginx for user interaction.
-- Backend Container: Built with the Flask Python Framework, responsible for core business logic.
+- **Backend Container:** Built with the Flask Python Framework, responsible for core business logic.
-- Database Container: Utilizes MariaDB to store data that is important to the Library's operation.
+- **Database Container:** Utilizes MariaDB to store data that is important to the Library's operation.
-- Search Engine Container: Utilizes ElasticSearch to provide a word search for end users in the UI.
+- **Search Engine Container:** Utilizes ElasticSearch to provide a word search for end users in the UI.
-- Cache Container: Utilizes Redis to store authorization/authentication tokens
+- **Cache Container:** Utilizes Redis to store authorization/authentication tokens

 ## 📖 Documentation